 Diphenyl Carbonate (a.k.a.
 DPC, Phenyl Carbonate) is a phenol derivative, classified as an acyclic carbonate ester.
 It appears as a white crystalline solid, insoluble in water, but soluble in acetone, hot alcohol, benzene, carbon tetrachloride, ether, glacial acetic acid and other organic solvents.
 The main production route of DPC is the phosgenation of phenol, in the presence of catalysts of salts of Aluminum, Titanium, Tin, Zinc, or Iron.
 Another possible route, one that is being studied and otimized, is the oxidative carbonylation of phenol, carried out in the presence of paladium compounds.

-Intratec offers professional, easy-to-understand reports examining Diphenyl Carbonate production.
+Intratec offers professional, easy-to-understand reports examining Diphenyl Carbonate production costs.
 Each study describes an industrial plant, including main process units and site infrastructure, and presents an independent analysis of capital and operating costs.
-All reports are based on the most recent economic data available (2019/20).
+All reports are based on the most recent economic data available (Q2 2023).